 - a.
-The Air System shall be registered under the, Indian Military Register issued with a suitable tail number or authorised by competent authority. - b.
-The Air System shall be installed with an approved Data Recorder (flight/on-Ground). - c.
-Flight Testing shall be carried out in a segregated and designated airspace only. - d.
-Flight testing shall be carried out by Flight test crew, both the Test Pilot and the Flight Test Engineer, shall be a graduate of a recognized Test Pilot School or shall have undergone a suitable course on flight testing. - e.
-No part of the Air System and its Airborne Store shall be salvaged or reused for other airborne application, outside the fleet of the research Air System. - f.
-After the completion of the program objectives, the LRUs shall be colour banded with appropriate 'NOT FOR FLIGHT' tags. - g.
-The Airworthiness Non-Compliances during audit may lead to curtailing of privileges and this will depend on the type and impact of the non-conformances. - h.
-Any violations in airworthiness practices observed during the entire research period will lead to the research flight grounding by TAA. - i.
-The emergency checks including failure test case handling procedure for the Air System/Airborne Store shall be ensured. - j.
-Any major failures/incidents/accidents during research flight shall be reported to TAA for investigation.
+Delegated TAA / D&D organisation shall ensure that all the applicable airworthiness processes as per IMAP-2023 are followed during RAS phase. - b.
+The Air System shall be registered under the Indian Military Register and issued with a suitable tail number / serial number or authorised by competent authority. - c.
+The Air System shall be installed with an approved Data Recorder (flight / on-Ground). - d.
+Flight Testing shall be carried out in a segregated and designated airspace only. - e.
+Flight testing shall be carried out by Flight test crew.
+Both the Test Pilot and the Flight Test Engineer shall be graduates of a recognized Test Pilot School or shall have undergone a suitable course on flight testing. - f.
+No part of the Air System and its Airborne Store shall be salvaged or reused for other airborne application, outside the fleet of the research Air System. - g.
+After the completion of the program objectives, the LRUs shall be yellow colour banded with appropriate 'NOT FOR FLIGHT' tags. - h.
+The Airworthiness Non-Compliances during audit may lead to curtailing of privileges and this will depend on the type and impact of the non-conformances. - i.
+Any violations in airworthiness practices observed during the entire research phase will lead to the research flight grounding by TAA.
+This may also have impact on the future airworthiness certifications to be obtained from TAA.

+- j.
+The emergency checks including failure test case handling procedure for the Air System / Airborne Stores shall be ensured. - k.
+Any major failures / incidents / accidents during research flight shall be reported to TAA for investigation.